Tbrennan6/IcelandicNow/docs/04_basic-conversation/01_unit_overview.md

 title: Unit Overview
 ---

 Welcome to the second unit!
-This unit is designed to introduce you to the concepts, phrases, and words necessary to make short conversations.
+This unit is designed to introduce you to the concepts, phrases, and words necessary to make short conversations while also providing a framework to understand inflection.

 **I Will Learn:**
 - what declension is